Rigidity of harmonic functions on the supercritical percolation cluster: Lipschitz harmonic functions

 and we note that

 For a set $A \subset \mathscr{C}_{\infty}$ the notation $\mathbf{n} \cdot \nabla f(e)$ for an edge on $\partial_e A$ denotes the difference $f(x) - f(y)$ where $x \in A$ and $y \not \in A$, \ie, it is the discrete normal derivative.
-The inequality~\eqref{eq:horizontal-flux-small} is obtained by noting that only the edges in the boundary layer $Q_N \setminus Q_{N - N^{1/d}}$ and the edges in the boundary 'blue' cubes contribute to the sum.
-Indeed all the other horizontal edges have either been removed, or if they have not been removed, the gradient of the corrected plane through the edge has to be equal to $0$ (as removing them would disconnect the cluster). \end{itemize}
+The inequality~\eqref{eq:horizontal-flux-small} is obtained by noting that only the edges in the boundary layer $Q_N \setminus Q_{N - N^{1/d}}$ and the edges in the boundary of the blue cubes contribute to the sum.
+Indeed all the other horizontal edges have either been removed, or if they have not been removed, the gradient of the corrected plane through the edge has to be equal to $0$ (N.B. this follows from the observation that the gradient of any harmonic function on the infinite percolation cluster evaluated at an edge $e$ satisfying the property that removing $e$ disconnect the cluster must be equal to $0$). \end{itemize}

 {\it Step 3: Contradiction.} \\ Denote the set of deleted edges by $\mathcal{B}$ and the corrected plane in $\mathscr{C}_{\infty}'$ by ${\ellp{e_1}}'$ so that by Lemma~\ref{lemma:compare-different-planes},